Dshashek/ELK_Monitoring_Network_Diagram/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.

-The elk machine and web servers can be reached on http from the internet but only through the public ip address of my home system.

-Machines within the network can only be accessed by ssh from the Jump Box.

 A summary of the access policies in place can be found in the table below.

 |**Red Team NSG**| | | | |
 |:-------------:|:-----------:|:--------------:|:----:|:--------:|